 Prepare an agenda/itinerary: One of the goals of the weekend was to share blogging best practices, tips, etc. so we prepared an agenda ahead of time.
 This helped to ensure that the weekend didn’t end with everyone leaving with unmet goals.
 We created our agenda in the Facebook group, then commented, tweaked, etc. I think even if you aren’t doing a “think tank” like we did, this is helpful.
 What are the places you want to go?
 What reservations do you have? etc.

 Come prepared: If you have established goals for the weekend, come prepared.
 Write goals, look at your analytics, jot down questions you have, etc. You will only get out of the trip what you put into it.

 Make time to breathe: While we had an agenda and established goals, we also took time to enjoy the beach, have great meals and just chill.
 It is also important to recognize what you need personally.
 At night, I went to bed earlier than the rest of the group, knowing that I needed time to read, unwind and get good sleep.
 (I read Winter Garden by Kristin Hannah, author of The Nightingale and LOVED it.)

-Be generous: One of the reasons our weekend was so awesome was because everyone was so generous with their knowledge.
-There was no comparison, all celebration.
+Be generous: One of the reasons our girls getaway was so awesome was because everyone was so generous with their knowledge.
+There was no comparison, only celebration.
 Generosity went beyond sharing knowledge though.
 Some women ran to Starbucks every morning to pick up coffee, others handled clean up in the kitchen, others put together snacks.
 This kindness made for a truly lovely time together.